 Invoicing Blog Help Create account

 You invoiced €1,000 and the client paid €770.
 No mistake.
 It's withholding tax — an advance payment of your IRS that the company sends directly to the tax authority.
+Here's what it is, the rates (23% and 11.5%) and how it appears on your recibo verde.

 You issued an invoice for €1,000 and the client company transferred €770.
 What happened to the other €230?